imRanDan/imRanDan/README.md

 - 👋 Hi, I’m @imRanDan
-- 👀 I’m interested in ... learning how to become a Web / Front End Dev
+- 👀 I’m interested in ... learning how to become a Web Dev
 - 🌱 I’m currently learning ...
-Javascript
+Python
 - 💞️ I’m looking to collaborate on ... i'm not sure yet but i will collab on something soon
 - 📫 How to reach me ... dan.imran97@gmail.com or on here! (if there is a messaging system haha)